 What You Should Know About This Degree

-The United States Department of Homeland Security (DHS) was created in 2002, in response to the 9/11 terror attacks.
-As such, the field of homeland security, which encompasses law enforcement, emergency response, cybersecurity, border patrol, immigration services, and more, is still relatively new, as are the degree-granting programs in the subject.
+The United States Department of Homeland Security (DHS) was created in 2002 in response to the 9/11 terror attacks.
+As such, the field of homeland security is still relatively new, as are the degree-granting programs in the subject.
 The skills needed to be successful in the field, and the way they are taught, are still evolving.
 Individuals entering this field should be prepared to adapt to changes in curriculum and strategies as the field continues to develop.

 Due to the sensitive nature of homeland security jobs, passing a background check is typically a prerequisite for hiring.
 It’s important to know if there are any incidents or infractions in your background that would prevent you from passing a background check.
 While this may not affect your admission into a graduate program, it could negatively impact your job prospects after earning your degree.